AdamCalculator/DynamicPack/README.md

 ## Documentation
 [**Available here**](https://github.com/AdamCalculator/DynamicPack/wiki)

+## Packs using it mod
+* [CursedEveriday](https://github.com/AdamCalculator/CursedEveryday) by Adam - pack from the creator, on it you can learn how it works

 ## Plans
 The mod is planned to support **any bootloader** and any version, but I don't have enough time right now. **I'm always happy to see new contributors!**